 11. Distributions made for urgent purposes, administrator etc. protected in case of

-Where for the purpose of providing those things immediately necessary for the maintenance, support or education (including past maintenance, support or education provided after the death of the deceased) of any person who was totally or partially dependent on the deceased immediately before his death, an administrator distributes the whole or any part of the estate to any such person, being a person entitled thereto, an action shall not lie against him in respect of such distribution and no order made under this Act or under section 65 of the Trustees Act 1962, shall disturb such distribution, whether or not the administrator had notice immediately before the distribution of any application, or intention to make an application, that would affect the estate.
+Where for the purpose of providing those things immediately necessary for the maintenance, support or education (including past maintenance, support or education provided after the death of the deceased) of any person who was totally or partially dependent on the deceased immediately before his death, an administrator distributes the whole or any part of the estate to any such person, being a person entitled thereto, an action shall not lie against him in respect of such distribution and no order made under this Act or under section 65 of the Trustees Act 1962, shall disturb such distribution, whether or not the administrator had notice at the time of the distribution of any application, or intention to make an application, that would affect the estate.

-[Section 11 amended by No. 48 of 2011 s.
-10.]
+[Section 11 amended: No. 48 of 2011 s.
+10; No. 6 of 2017 s.
+10(2).]

 12. Application, notice to administrator and effect of